Trade directory · New Haven metro · Connecticut

 Peak Season

-October through March - heating system repairs and frozen pipe emergencies
+October through March - heating system issues and frozen pipe emergencies drive winter demand

 Market estimate